PKU-Alignment/Safe-Policy-Optimization/README.md

 ## Overview of Algorithms
 Here we provide a table of Safe RL algorithms that the benchmark includes.

-**The work is under revie.
+**This work is currently under review.
 We have already implemented and tested five more algorithms: PDO, RCPO, CPPO-Pid, IPO, SAC-Lag.
 We will add them into the repository as soon as possible.**

 |Algorithm| Proceedings&Cites| Official Code Repo | Official Code Last Update | Official Github Stars |
 |:-------------:|:------------:|:---------------------------:|---------------|---------------|